 where many researchers have written survey articles.

-General information and numerous links can be found at the
+General informations and numerous links can be found at the

 Computer Vision Homepage.